nishantverma160380/FAQ/aws-amazon/aws_basics.md

           - Select a subnet which are going to be a private subnet.
           - Press: Save
         - If there is a route table with main: Yes
           - Any subnet which are not associated with any route table are by default associated with the main route table.
+  * Internet Gateway
+    - Private Network
+  * Network with route tables
+    - Route Table:- A route table contains a set of rules, called routes, that are used to determine where network traffic is directed.
+Each subnet in your VPC must be associated with a route table; the table controls the routing for the subnet.
+      - Create Route Table:
+        - Create Route Table {Name-tag: name of the route table, VPC: VPC for the subnet}
+        - Press: Yes, Create
+          - Created route table will be available in the list of route tables
+          - select the created route table
+            - Select the "Route" tab below
+            - A default entry is available which shows the destination IP's within the APC that a subnet can connect.
+            - Click "Edit" button
+              - A new button appeard below with label "Add another route"
+              - Click the "Add another route", a new row will appear.
+              - Enter: Destination, Target
+                - In case of Internet Gateway:- Destination:0.0.0.0/0, Target: Internet_Gateway_ID
+                - One VPC Peered to Specific Subnets:- Destination:Destination_IP, Target: VPC_ID
   * Network access control list
     - NACL
   * Private network with AWS resources like - Amazon EC2 instances, Database, S3 and other.